k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/03_projects.md

 The Projects page is the one that dictates parameters for the Spaces page.

 The ability to state where (i.e., choose the Site) depends on the Profile.
-It could be that a certain Profile can run or be supported only on a specific Site, and this is decided by the k2view administrator, who observes each Client’s requirements and accordingly creates their Profile.
+It could be that a certain Profile can run or be supported on a specific Site only, which is being decided by the K2view administrator (a.k.a CloudOps) who observes each Client’s requirements and accordingly creates their Profile.